wavefrontHQ/wavefront-sdk-go/README.md

 # wavefront-sdk-go

-This library provides support for sending metrics, histograms and opentracing spans to Wavefront via proxy or direct ingestion using the `Sender` interface.
+This library provides support for sending metrics, histograms and tracing spans to Wavefront via proxy or direct ingestion using the `Sender` interface.

 ## Usage